 4. Asking For Money

-A teen suffering from a new addiction to drugs is going to need money to feed their habit.
+A teen suffering from a new addiction – whether that’s to something like adderall, street value fentanyl, or marijuana – is going to need money to feed their habit.
 Sure they might have gotten hooked by falling in with a bad crowd, but sustaining their addiction means providing a drug dealer with money.

 Whether they have a job or not, teens aren’t pulling in nearly as much money as adults are.
 Because of this, they’ll likely ask you for extra cash.
 A sudden uptick in the amount of money they need could just mean there’s something fishy going on.